jjvanzon/JJs-Reference-Architecture/Database Conventions.md

 Also get rid of any automatically generated SET ANSI\_NULLS ON and SET QUOTED\_IDENTIFIER ON statements.
 Those are the default behavior anyway, and it just add unnecessary fluff to your scripts.
 Also:  SET ANSI\_NULLS OFF will generate an error in future versions of SQL Server anyway.

 The upgrade scripts should be incremental: DO make assumptions about the previous state of the database structure and script a specific change.
-Do not write scripts like ‘if not exists’ then add, or ‘drop and create table’ scripts, because you may be throwing away data, or execute things on the wrong database.
+Do not write scripts like 'if not exists' then add, or 'drop and create table' scripts, because you may be throwing away data, or execute things on the wrong database.
 It is better to make a specific change and *not* be tolerant to differences.

 DO NOT script changes from Identity Yes to Identity No or the other way around.
 Changes in the Identity property of a column require recreating the whole database table.
 If you script it now, executing it onto a database does not only add the Identity Yes property, it will also restore the whole table structure to the state it had at the time you scripted the Identity.